Thesis Boot Camp

 Together, participants wrote over a quarter of a million words in the 2017 RMIT Thesis Boot Camp.

 The workshop is based on the internationally recognised award-winning model created by Dr Peta Freestone and Dr Liam Connell.
 The aim of the workshop is to draft a substantial amount of written material for the thesis in a short amount of time.
-Participants are encouraged to set their own targets for the weekend writing workshop, with 20,000 words being an achievable goal.
+Participants are encouraged to set their own targets for the weekend writing workshop.
 The emphasis is on drafting new material for the thesis as opposed to editing, revising, or re-hashing existing content or preparing content for other purposes (presentations, conference papers etc.).

 Our team of experienced facilitators are on hand to help Thesis Boot Camp recruits battle through writer’s block, defeat thesis fatigue and defy analysis paralysis in achieving substantial progress on their manuscript.
 Sessions include motivational strategies, structured goal setting and ‘insider tips’ from experts on writing quickly and well.